 While workshops are offered to members in good standing, a fee will be charged for each workshop.
 This fee will vary for each workshop, which includes all handouts and some materials.
 Alternatives may be provided.
 We are unable to waive this fee for any reason.

-We are unable to refund fees, if you are unable to attend, please contact Program Co-ordinator
+We are unable to refund fees.
+If you are unable to attend, please contact email@example.com

 - Your acceptance of your first workshop will be confirmed as soon as your payment is received.

 - You may be put on a waitlist for the second workshop and will receive confirmation of your place in your second choice.